What to do when Life Literally Makes no Sense-

 However.

-The Enlightenment age also created some issues.
-The Enlightenment conditioned humans to believe there is always a formula to solve a problem or accomplish a task—we just have to find it.
+The Enlightenment age has also had some unintended consequences.
+The Enlightenment conditioned humans to believe there is always a solution to solve a problem or accomplish a task—we just have to find it.
 As a result, most of us are firmly entrenched in the mindset that the key to solving any problem is simply finding the right set of principles to apply to our problem.

 Sometimes it works.